 Transportation Secretary Sean Duffy earlier this week declared that all truck and bus drivers will be required to take CDL tests in English.
 CDL drivers will now receive an out-of-service (OOS) order if they fail a roadside English Language Proficiency (ELP) test, following President Trump’s Feb.
 3 signing of a bill that codified his ELP executive order into law.

-The administration has also targeted non-domiciled CDL holders and the licensing process.
-Earlier this month, it passed the "Restoring Integrity to the Issuance of Non-Domiciled Commercial Driver’s Licenses" rule.
-The rule calls for
+The administration has also targeted non-domiciled CDL holders and that licensing process.
+Earlier this month, it passed the "Restoring Integrity to the Issuance of Non-Domiciled Commercial Driver’s Licenses" rule, calling for:

-- CDL eligibility: Eligibility is limited to H-2A, H-2B, and E-2 nonimmigrant status holders who undergo enhanced interagency vetting.
+- CDL eligibility changes: Eligibility is limited to H-2A, H-2B, and E-2 nonimmigrant status holders who undergo enhanced interagency vetting.

 - Elimination of EADs: Employment Authorization Documents (EADs) are no longer accepted as proof of eligibility due to what the agency called "systemic noncompliance" by State Driver’s Licensing Agencies (SDLAs).
 Applicants must now present an unexpired foreign passport and specific Form I-94 documentation.